 All my life, I have been creative.
-Maybe that came out of being an only child on a farm at least a few miles from the nearest neighbor.
-So, I had to find ways to entertain myself.
-Maybe it is because of my father’s book and aspiring to also be an author, but I have been writing since I was very young.
+Maybe, that came out of being an only child on a farm a few miles from the nearest neighbor, so I had to find ways to entertain myself.
+Maybe, it is because of my father’s book that, perhaps, inspired me to be an author, but I have been writing since I was very young.
 At about the age of eight or ten, I wrote a play titled, “Who Ate the Tree”.
-I have no idea what I might have written or what may have become of it, but I remember writing it.
+I have no memory of what I might have written in that play or what may have become of it, but I remember writing it.
 I wrote poetry quite a lot as a teen.
 Don’t most troubled teens write poetry?
 In college I was editor of the campus literary magazine, publishing the work of students who submitted, as well as some of my own.
 After that, things went pretty dry for a while, although I did learn to play guitar and tried song writing.
-Later, when I moved in Nashville in an effort to break into music, I got a gig writing a monthly article for a regional recovery magazine and did that for about three years.
+Later, when I moved in Nashville in an effort to break into music, I got a different kind of gig writing a monthly article for a regional recovery magazine and I did that for about three years.

 All through my life, I have had multiple ideas for novels, but I couldn’t seem to make one go past the third or fourth chapter.
 It was not until I was in my fifties that I was actually able to complete a novel and I had not intended to write a novel when I started that.
 I had been joking, playing the character of this burned out old hippie woman and her irreverence for most things provincial.
 I thought, “Won’t it be fun to see what she has to say?”
 So, I sat down at the computer and began writing, letting her speak through me as though she were writing her own autobiography.
 I was surprised that the initial things I had joked about were never said again, but she kept talking and she had a lot to say.
 So, I kept writing.
 At one point, I stopped for about a year.
 Then, when I went back and opened the file again, she backed up a few pages, started over and finished the novel.